themaximalist/thinkabletype/README.md

 HyperType has `suggest()` built in, which autocompletes any symbol or edge.

-Using [LLM.js](https://llmjs.themaximalist.com), you can use any Large Language Model—like GPT-4, Claude, or local LLMs like [Llamafile](https://github.com/Mozilla-Ocho/llamafile).
+Using [LLM.js](https://llmjs.themaximalist.com), you can use any Large Language Model—like GPT-4, Claude, Mistral or local LLMs like [Llamafile](https://github.com/Mozilla-Ocho/llamafile).

 ```javascript
 const options = {